edjw/edjw.github.io/_posts/2018-02-07-female-composers-in-the-sacred-harp.md

   <li><a href="#toc_6">What are the most popular songs by female composers?</a></li>
 </ol>

-<p>There&#39;s <a href="#toc_7">a note at the bottom of this post</a> about how I attributed gender to the composers.
-The short version is that I used the name given in the book for the composer and didn&#39;t get into nuances.</p>
+<p>There's <a href="#toc_7">a note at the bottom of this post</a> about how I attributed gender to the composers.
+The short version is that I used the name given in the book for the composer and didn't get into nuances.</p>

 <p>The data I created and used for this is available here as <a href="/uploads/2018/02/08/sacredharpcomposers.xls">an Excel (.xls) spreadsheet</a>.</p>

-<p><a href="mailto:mail@edjohnsonwilliams.co.uk">Let me know</a> if you see errors, would like some more detail on an answer, or if there are other questions you&#39;d be interested in seeing the answer to.</p>
+<p><a href="mailto:mail@edjohnsonwilliams.co.uk">Let me know</a> if you see errors, would like some more detail on an answer, or if there are other questions you'd be interested in seeing the answer to.</p>

 <h2 id="toc_0">Who are the female composers in the book?
 Which songs in the book are by female composers?</h2>

 <p>In many ways, this is the most interesting question.
-Here&#39;s a list of songs in the book by female composers.
+Here's a list of songs in the book by female composers.
 Note that the first song in the book is by a woman!</p>

 <p><span class="font-weight-bold">26</span> Samaria – Maggie Denson Cagle</p>